Wu Chinese

-Wu (吳語 (吴语, Wúyǔ); Wugniu and IPA:^{6}wu-gniu_{6} /[ɦu˩.nʲy˦]/ (Shanghainese), ^{2}ghou-gniu_{6} /[ɦou˨.nʲy˧]/ (Suzhounese)) is a major group of Sinitic languages spoken primarily in Shanghai, Zhejiang province, and parts of Jiangsu province, especially south of the Yangtze River, which makes up the cultural region of Wu.
+Wu is a major group of Chinese languages spoken primarily in Shanghai, Zhejiang province, and parts of Jiangsu province, especially south of the Yangtze River, which make up the Wu cultural region.
 The Wu languages are at times simply called Shanghainese, especially when introduced to foreigners.
-The Suzhounese variety was the prestige dialect of Wu as of the 19th century, but had been replaced in status by Shanghainese by the turn of the 20th century, coinciding with a period of rapid language change in the city.
+The Suzhounese variety was the prestige dialect of Wu as of the 19th century but had been replaced in status by Shanghainese by the turn of the 20th century, which coincided with a period of rapid language change in the city.
 The languages of Northern Wu constitute a language family and are mutually intelligible, while those of Southern Wu do not form a phylogenetic language family and are not mutually intelligible.

-Historical linguists view Wu of great significance because of its obviously distinct nature.
+Historical linguists consider Wu interesting because of its distinct nature.
 The Wu languages typically preserve all voiced initials of medieval Chinese, as well as the checked tone in the form of a glottal stop.
-Wu varieties also have noticeably unique morphological and syntactic innovations, as well as lexicon exclusively found in the Wu grouping.
+Wu varieties also have morphological and syntactic innovations, as well as vocabulary only found in the Wu grouping.
 It is also of note that the influential linguist Chao Yuen Ren was a native speaker of Changzhounese, a variety of Northern Wu.
 The Wu varieties, especially that of Suzhou, are traditionally perceived as soft in the ears of speakers of both Wu and non-Wu languages, leading to the idiom "the tender speech of Wu" (吳儂軟語 (吴侬软语)).

 Names

-Most speakers of Wu varieties do not readily identify with or are entirely unaware of this term for their speech, since the classificatory imposition of "Wu" used in linguistics today is a relatively recent coinage.
-Saying someone "speaks Wu" is therefore akin to saying someone "speaks a Romance language"; it is not a particularly defined entity like Standard Mandarin or Hochdeutsch.
+Most speakers of Wu varieties do not readily identify with or are entirely unaware of the term for their speech, since the classificatory imposition of "Wu" used in linguistics today is a relatively recent coinage.
+Saying someone "speaks Wu" is therefore akin to saying someone "speaks a Romance language".
+It is not a particularly defined entity, unlike Standard Mandarin or Standard German.

-Most speakers are aware of their local variety's affinities only with other similarly classified varieties.
+Most speakers are aware of their local variety's affinities only with other similarly-classified varieties.
 They generally refer only to their local Wu variety, rather than to the dialect family as a whole.
-This is typically done by affixing 話 ('speech') to a location's endonym.
+That is done typically by affixing 話 ('speech') to a location's endonym.
 For example, 溫州話 (/wuu/) is used for Wenzhounese.
 Affixing 閒話 is also common, and more typical of Northern Wu, as in 嘉興閒話 (Wugniu: ka-shin ghae-o) for the Jiaxing variety.
 Names for the group as a whole include: